 The scattering chamber is an octogonal chamber with two 6-inch con-flat (CF) ports on the top and bottom, and eight 2.75-inch CF ports on the side placed in 45-degree increments.
 Starting at the “3 o’clock” position in the above photo and rotating clock-wise the arrangement of the chamber is as follows: vacuum pumping port, with two valves in series to slowly pump the chamber so as not to rip the gold foil during pump down.
 Next, a variable leak valve for slowly bleeding up to atmosphere when venting the chamber, again, so as not to rip the gold.
 A CF blank directly facing us.
 Next a 2.75CF viewport, with it’s dark cover in place.
 Then, the alpha detector arm.
 Behind that is a lead shielded NaI(Tl) detector from the previous 237Np alpha-gamma coincidence experiment.
 In the back, another CF blank, and finally, a Pirani vacuum gauge sensor.
 The top of the chamber is outfitted with a load-lock door, and the bottom has a linear-and-rotary motion feed through for positioning the foil-source structure.

 I decided to mount the alpha particle “beam” and gold foil “target” assembly together in a fixed framework that would rotate with respect to the alpha detector.
 This is very similar to the 1913 Geiger-Marsden setup (had I a larger chamber, I would have liked to make the rotation of the source, the foil, and the detector(s) all independent).
-The alpha source is a 0.8uCi smoke detector 241Am button in its frame, gently spot welded to one side of a stainless steel Kimball Physics eV square plate having an aperture in the center.
+The alpha source is mounted to a stainless steel Kimball Physics eV square plate having an aperture in the center.
 A cajon stainless steel pipe fitting was spot welded to the other side of the stainless steel plate, creating the beam collimator: the source active diameter is 0.1 inches, the inside diameter of the collimator is 0.19 inches, and its length is about 1.32 inches long, creating a source divergence cone of 12.3 degrees.

 A shaft was mounted to the bottom of the foil target and alpha beam assembly such that it would rotate about the centerline of the gold foil cassette.
 It was connected to the linear/rotary motion feed through and vertically adjusted to be centered in the chamber.